Forza: Forza Horizon 6 (2026)

-Forza Horizon 6 is an upcoming video game revealed at the 2025 Tokyo Game Show.
-The game is planned for release on Xbox Series X/S and PC at launch, with PlayStation 5 support arriving later.
+Forza Horizon 6 is a video game revealed at the 2025 Tokyo Game Show.
+The game launched on Xbox Series X/S and PC at the 19th of May 2026, with PlayStation 5 support arriving later.
 The game is set in Japan, with seasons returning.
-Locations including Tokyo and Mount Fuji are confirmed.
+Locations including Tokyo and Mount Haruna are confirmed drivable, with Mount Fuji as a background asset.
+The Toyota GR GT and the Toyota Land Cruiser 250 are the cover vehicles.

 Spin-offs

 Forza Street (2019–2022)

 Forza Street was a free-to-play racing game developed by Electric Square that was initially released for Windows 10 as Miami Street on May 8, 2018.
 The game was re-branded as a Forza title on April 15, 2019, and was also released for iOS and Android on May 5, 2020.
 Forza Street used Unreal Engine 4 instead of ForzaTech.
 Unlike the main Motorsport and Horizon titles, Street featured short, quick street races, and was meant to be played on low-end devices.
 Gameplay involved players controlling only the acceleration and braking by pressing and releasing a button or a touch screen; steering was handled automatically.
 Players could also use nitrous to give their cars a speed boost.
 There was no definite cover car, as the app icon changed the cars out based on what special event was going on.

 Forza Streets reviews were mixed.
 Although its visuals were praised, it was criticized for its overly simplistic controls, its implementation of the freemium model, and tedious gameplay.
 Critics rank it as the worst title on their lists of Forza games that include the spin-off.
 On January 10, 2022, Andy Beaudoin, a principal design director at Turn 10 Studios, announced the closure of Forza Street in spring 2022, due to the "shift its focus to new and exciting Forza experiences."
-The game received its final update on the same date, reducing the energy recharge time, increasing energy storage, reducing wait times for car shows, reducing prices on most items purchasable using in-game currency, and disabling the purchasing of microtransactions, refunding customers who purchased any microtransations in the last 30 days prior to the in-app store's closure.
+The game received its final update on the same date, reducing the energy recharge time, increasing energy storage, reducing wait times for car shows, reducing prices on most items purchasable using in-game currency, and disabling the purchasing of microtransactions, refunding customers who purchased any microtransactions in the last 30 days prior to the in-app store's closure.
 The game was shut down on April 11, 2022.

 Forza Customs (2023–2025)

-Forza Customs is a free-to-play tile-matching video game developed by British developer Hutch Games, the second mobile spin-off in the Forza franchise, and the franchise's first non-racing game title, using the Unity engine instead of ForzaTech.
+Forza Customs was a free-to-play tile-matching video game developed by British developer Hutch Games, the second mobile spin-off in the Forza franchise, and the franchise's first non-racing game title, using the Unity engine instead of ForzaTech.
 Similar to Forza Street, it is a rebrand of a previously released game titled Custom Car Works, and is themed after car modification and customization.

 The game was closed and removed from app stores on March 10, 2025.